dcall275/hangman87/README.md

 a) does not input a letter(character) that is not an alphabetical letter
 b) enter a letter they have previously entered.

-If all five tries have been used, and the player has not guessed the word, the game will print "You Lost1".
+If all five tries have been used, and the player has not guessed the word, the game will print "You Lost!".
 If the user guesses correctly that game will print
 "Congratulations.
 You won the game!".